The author is a guitarist and bassist with over 35 years of experience as a musician.

 While Standard, Mexican-made Fenders are technically intermediate instruments, they have a good reputation among advanced and even professional musicians.
 Some players just like the idea that they can spend less and still get a great bass.
 Others like a good bass which they can modify and add their own fingerprint.
 Still others just like the idea that they can bring their Mexican P-Bass to a gig and not worry so much if it gets stolen or smashed up.

-Fender is one of the best bass guitar builders in the world, and they make solid gear for all levels of bassist.
+Fender is one of the best bass guitar brands in the world, and they make solid gear for all levels of bassists.
 Which bass you play is a personal choice, and you shouldn’t let gear snobs convince you there is anything wrong with Mexican Fenders.

 This article will help you decide whether the Mexican Precision Bass is a good choice for you, or if you are better off saving your pennies for the American version.